pixel-ports/docs-pas/docs/devel_guide.md

 ## Execution Interface
 <div align="justify">

 The OT Engine block is able to run Dockerized models and predictive algorithms if they include an specific OT adaptor to allow the integration.
-The flow is depicted in the Figure below, where several steps can be identified:
+The execution flow is depicted in the Figure below, where several steps can be identified:

   - **Step 1**: the main OT component launches the model via **instantiating the corresponding Docker** and passing an **instance JSON file** with all needed parameters.
   - **Step 2**: The controller manages the whole internal execution of the model inside the Docker container following several steps.
 In step 2 it gets all inputs via the **Input retriever** module.
 This module should be able to use both the Extractor and the Broker (Kafka) API of the Information Hub to obtain all needed data.
   - **Step 3**:  If there is a need to transform the input data, the **Input Transformer** is invoked.
 This might happen when the input dataformats are not natively supported by the model itself, and some adaptation is needed.